Skip to content

 Steps

-A concise write-up following all steps from the linked test, including placeholders for testing code and scripts (for example, SAST rules, run.sh).
+A concise write-up of every action needed to reproduce the test result.
+Always include placeholders for any testing code and scripts involved (for example, SAST rules, run.sh, hooks.json).

 ## Steps

-Let's run our semgrep rule against the sample code.
+Let's run our @MASTG-TOOL-0110 rule against the sample code.

 {{ run.sh }}